knative/docs/docs/serving/samples/cloudevents/cloudevents-nodejs/README.md

 {{< tabs name="cloudevents_nodejs_deploy" default="kn" >}} {{% tab name="yaml" %}}

-To deploy the Knative service, look in `service.yaml` and replace `<registry/repository/image:tag>` with the image just created.
+To deploy the Knative service, edit the `service.yaml` file and replace `<registry/repository/image:tag>` with the image you have just created.

    ```shell
    kubectl apply -f service.yaml